getsentry/sentry-php/UPGRADE-2.0.md

   $client->getTagsContext()->setData(array('foo', 'bar'));
   ```

-- The `Client::extra_context` method has been removed.
-You should use `Client::getExtraContext`
+- The `Raven_Client::extra_context` method has been removed.
+You should use
-  instead.
+  `Client::getExtraContext` instead.

   Before: